-Ezetimibe has a long half-life of about 22 hours which is why it can be administered orally once daily with or without meals with a cholesterol-lowering diet.
-The dose is 10 mg daily.
-It may be taken at the same time as fenofibrate or HMG-CoA reductase inhibitors, but it is recommended to take it at least 2 hours before or 4 hours after taking bile acid sequestrants.
-Ezetimibe is neither a cytochrome P450 inhibitor nor a cytochrome p450 inducer which is why metabolism with other drugs and agents is not affected.
+Ezetimibe has a long half-life of about 22 hours, which is why it can be administered orally once daily with or without meals with a cholesterol-lowering diet.
+The dose is 10-mg daily.
+It may be taken at the same time as fenofibrate or HMG-CoA reductase inhibitors, but the recommendation is to dose it at least 2 hours before or 4 hours after taking bile acid sequestrants.
+Ezetimibe is neither a cytochrome P450 inhibitor nor a cytochrome p450 inducer, which is why metabolism with other drugs and agents is not affected.
 Due to once-daily dosing and limited adverse effects, compliance should not be of concern.

 A lipid panel is necessary at baseline and as clinically indicated after that.
 Liver function tests also need to be obtained at baseline if using a combination agent that contains a statin.
 If patients are taking ezetimibe with cyclosporine, then cyclosporine concentrations need to be monitored.
-When prescribing ezetimibe in patients taking cyclosporine, a lower dose of 5 mg, ezetimibe is necessary.
+When prescribing ezetimibe in patients taking cyclosporine, a lower dose of 5-mg of ezetimibe is necessary.

 The landmark trial for ezetimibe is called the Improved Reductions of Outcomes: Vytorin Efficacy International Trial (IMPROVE-IT).
-It evaluated the effect of ezetimibe and simvastatin compared with simvastatin alone in patients who had acute coronary syndrome.
+It evaluated the effect of ezetimibe and simvastatin compared with simvastatin alone in patients who had an acute coronary syndrome.
 This double-blinded study published in 2015 followed over 18,000 hospitalized patients with acute coronary syndrome randomized to either simvastatin monotherapy or simvastatin combined with ezetimibe.
-The study found that the addition of ezetimibe to statin therapy lowered LDL cholesterol by 24%.
+The study found that adding ezetimibe to statin therapy lowered LDL cholesterol by 24%.
 The combination also lowered the risk of cardiovascular events by 2%.
 This trial has been a watershed moment in lipid management.
-Based on the trial, target LDL cholesterol of less than 70 mg per deciliter has been recommended for patients after an acute coronary syndrome.
+Based on the trial, target LDL cholesterol of less than 70-mg per deciliter is the recommendation for patients after an acute coronary syndrome.
 Other studies found that reducing LDL levels less than 50 mg per deciliter reduced all-cause mortality, ischemic events, and myocardial infarctions.
 These studies include FOURIER and ODYSSEY trials using PCSK9 inhibitors, alirocumab, and evolocumab.
 Physicians need to understand the importance and the efficacy of additional agents in lowering LDL cholesterol in addition to dietary and lifestyle modifications.

 Another trial known as the SHARP (Study of Heart and Renal Protection) trial published in 2011 found that patients with chronic kidney disease receiving simvastatin and ezetimibe had reduced atherosclerotic events.
-With this publication, the Kidney Disease: Improving Global Outcomes (KDIGO) organization updated their practical guidelines in 2013, stating that all adults over the age of 50 years old with chronic kidney disease should receive treatment with a statin.
-Moreover, ezetimibe and a statin are recommended in patients with chronic kidney disease stages 3 through 5.
-People with chronic kidney disease are at an increased risk of cardiovascular disease, and so lipid assessment and treatment is important in this patient population.
+With this publication, the Kidney Disease: Improving Global Outcomes (KDIGO) organization updated its practical guidelines in 2013, stating that all adults over the age of 50 years old with chronic kidney disease should receive treatment with a statin.
+Moreover, ezetimibe and statin are recommended in patients with chronic kidney disease stages 3 through 5.
+People with chronic kidney disease demonstrate an increased risk of cardiovascular disease, and so lipid assessment and treatment are essential in this patient population.